kant95270/plantyprojet/wp-content/plugins/astra-sites/readme.txt

 8. Free Images by Pixabay right inside the WordPress media popup.

 == Changelog ==

+v4.0.5 - 23-January-2024
+- Improvement: Added Flexbox Container compatibility for Elementor templates.

+v4.0.4 - 22-January-2024
+- Fix: Fixed the fatal error issue that would occur after Spectra v2.12.0.

+v4.0.3 - 17-January-2024
+- Fix: Fixed an issue where the import process was breaking for AI websites.
+- Fix: Fixed an issue where the images won't get reflected in search results as per the search keyword.

+v4.0.2 - 15-January-2024
+- Improvement: Added Flexbox Container compatibility in Elementor.
+- Improvement: Added ability to resume back to last session while building AI website.
+- Improvement: Better UX while using AI Website Builder.

+v4.0.1 - 04-January-2024
+- Fix: Fixed an issue where the CSS looked messed up after importing using AI Website Builder.

+v4.0.0 - 03-January-2024
+- New: AI Website Builder.
+- Fix: Tightened the plugin security.

+v3.5.7 - 30-December-2023
+- Fix: Fixed Template Kit library conflict ( 503 Error ) with Gravity Form plugin.

+v3.5.6 - 27-December-2023
+- New: Expanded the Template Kit Library by introducing site templates for an enriched selection of design options.
+- Improvement: Enhanced the WordPress Dashboard banner for improved visibility.
+- Improvement: Streamlined compatibility by discontinuing support for PHP versions below 7.4
+- Fix: Fixed the persistent customizer CSS issue in non-adaptive mode within the Template Kit Library.
+- Fix: Enhanced compatibility in Template Kits Library to ensure seamless template display even when Spectra is activated midway through the import process.

+v3.5.5 - 19-December-2023
+- Improvement: User Interface improvements for the Template Kit library.
+- Improvement: Downloading the selected images in the onboarding of the Template Kit library to media.
+- Improvement: The Disable AI option in the Template Kit library will be similar to the Manage AI feature option in Spectra.
+- Improvement: Updating Disable AI option value based on Non-Adaptive mode option in Template Kit library.
+- Fix: The non-Adaptive mode option of the Template Kit library was not getting enabled after reloading the page.

+v3.5.4 - 15-December-2023
+- Fix: Generate Content with the AI button was not showing in the Template Kit library if a user is already authorized to ZipAI.
+- Fix: Patterns & Pages preview from Template Kit was not compatible with RTL.
+- Fix: Fixed an issue where the translation was working on some screens.

+v3.5.3 - 13-December-2023
+- New: Introduced Non-adaptive mode option in Template Kit library.
+- Improvement: Added default line-height to heading tag in Template Kit library for a better preview of patterns and pages.

+v3.5.2 - 07-December-2023
+- New: All new AI based Template Kit library.

+v3.5.1 - 05-December-2023
+- Fix: Revert to Template Kit library v1.3.3

+v3.5.0 - 05-December-2023
+- New: All new AI based Template Kit library.
+- Improvement: Update the existing nomenclatures for the premium plans for Essential and Business Toolkits to Essential and Growth Bundles.
+- Fix: Fixed an issue where the WooCommerce description & short description are not displayed.
+- Fix: Removed the alert box that pops up when a user tries to leave the page after import process is done.

+v3.4.6 - 17-November-2023
+- Improvement: Added a filter to remove the page builder selection screen and automatically select the Block Editor.
+- Improvement: Ability to remove Elementor as a Page Builder from the selection list.
+- Fix: Prevented CartFlows plugin redirection when import is in progress.
+- Fix: Handled usage of deprecated  function get_page_by_title

 v3.4.5 - 02-November-2023
 - Improvement: Added extra checks for filesystem permission during template import.